A woman manager and an employee are seated at a desk having a conversation. The woman manager listens intently to the employee.

 Set a salary range

-Using information from the job description, company benefits and comparable compensation rates, you can now determine a salary range.
-These numbers will vary based on employee experience and education levels, as well as your industry, geographic location and size of your business.
+Using information from the job description, company benefits, and comparable compensation rates, you can now determine a salary range.
+These numbers will vary based on employee experience and education levels, as well as your industry, geographic location, and business size.

-For example, an entry-level employee who meets the minimum educational requirements may start at $40,000 annually.
-A candidate with three to five years of experience and a degree might start at $45,000, and one with over five years of experience and advanced education could begin at $50,000.
+For example, an entry-level employee who meets the minimum educational requirements may start at $45,000 annually.
+A candidate with three to five years of experience and a degree might start at $55,000, while someone with over five years of experience and an advanced degree could begin at $60,000.

 Negotiate with the employee

 Your set salary range is a useful starting point, but you might need to be flexible.
-The negotiation process is a two-way street, and your candidate may be looking for more than the job posting offers financially.
+The negotiation process is a two-way street, and your candidate may need to make more than what you want to pay.

 CO— aims to bring you inspiration from leading respected experts.
 However, before making any business decision, you should consult a professional who can advise you based on your individual situation.